itachi612/project/README.md

 Your script must be executable.
 The interpreter to use is /bin/sh.

-Put your filter file - the file that converts JSON to CSV, as well as the result of your conversion in the ex01 folder in the root directory of your repository.
+Put your filter file - the file that converts JSON to CSV, as well as the result of your conversion in the ex01 folder in the src directory of your repository.

 ## Chapter V